russfeld/ksucs-hugo/content/7-documentation/10-update2024/index.md

 To fix this, there are a few options:

 1. In `hugo.toml`, the errors can be switched to warnings or disabled entirely.
 By default, all checks are set to `error` except for images, which are set to `warning`.
 Read the documentation in `hugo.toml` to determine what options are preferred.
 2. Images and resources in the `static` folder can be moved to the `assets` folder.
-Ideally the links won't need to be changed if the images are linked using an absolute reference path (e.g. `images/1/image.png`)
+Ideally the links won't need to be changed if the images are linked using an absolute reference path (e.g. `images/1/image.png`). **This is the simplest fix**
 3. Images and resources in the `static` folder can be moved to the `content` folder near the page where they are used.
 It is recommended to convert any standalone pages to [page bundles](https://gohugo.io/content-management/page-bundles/) that contain the page and all associated resources.

 For example, the CIS 598 textbook contains a page `01-fall2022.md` that contains links to many images in the `static` folder: